SFCP Adult Psychoanalytic Training Program

 Are you prepared to conduct the requisite amount of supervised psychoanalysis?

-Over the course of training, candidates must conduct psychoanalysis with at least three separate patients, each in supervision with a different Supervising Analyst.
+Over the course of training, candidates must conduct psychoanalysis with at least three separate patients, each in analytic consultation with a different Consulting Analyst.
 Each treatment must meet at least three times per week.
 Candidates are strongly encouraged to see their control cases at higher frequency (four or five times per week) whenever feasible in order to maximize their immersion in supervised casework during training.

 Essential Questions: